sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Each pool supports up to a certain number of concurrent transfers.
 The specific number for a certain pool group can be looked up in the `dCache web interface <http://dcmain.grid.sara.nl:2288/webadmin/poolgroups>`_.
 If the limit is reached, transfers will be queued, and they will seem stalled.
 After some time, transfers may time out.
 But even if they don't, your job may waste valuable computing time waiting for input files that don't arrive.

 If that happens, you should reduce your number of concurrent transfers, or ask us whether the limit can be increased.
 We can not increase the limit endlessly because this would make our systems unstable.
+Not sure how to proceed?
+We can help!
+Contact us at helpdesk@surfsara.nl.

 A single SRM door
 -----------------